needle-mirror/com.unity.muse.sprite/Documentation~/index.md

 uid: get-started
 ---

-# Get started with Muse Sprite Generator
+# Get started with Muse Sprite

-The Muse Sprite Generator is a tool that uses machine learning to generate [sprites](https://docs.unity3d.com/Manual/Sprites.html) based on the prompt you enter.
+Muse Sprite is a tool that uses machine learning to generate [sprites](https://docs.unity3d.com/Manual/Sprites.html) based on the prompt you enter.
 You can set the number of sprites to generate.
 You can also apply the generated sprites directly to objects in your **Scene** view.

 ## Launch the tool